 For the first 15 years of its existence, the seminary was located on Rittenhouse Square in Philadelphia.
 In 1940, it relocated to Wynnewood, Pennsylvania, on the edge of the city.
 In 2012, the seminary moved from the Wynnewood campus to an interim location at the American Baptist Missions Center in nearby King of Prussia, Pennsylvania.

-From the beginning the Seminary was committed to providing remedial educational programs for people who felt called to Christian ministry but who lacked the educational credentials required to qualify for graduate-level training.
+From the beginning the seminary was committed to providing remedial educational programs for people who felt called to Christian ministry but who lacked the educational credentials required to qualify for graduate-level training.
 This commitment planted the seeds for Eastern University, which was founded as Eastern Baptist College in 1952, changed its name to Eastern College in 1972, and became Eastern University in 2001.

-Through the years, both Palmer Seminary and Eastern University have remained true to the values of their founders.
-Based on a high view of Scripture, both schools integrate justice into their missions, an emphasis that is reflected in part in the institutions’ program offerings.
+Through the years, both Palmer and Eastern University have remained true to the values of their founders.
+Based on a high view of scripture, both schools integrate justice into their missions, an emphasis that is reflected in part in the institutions’ program offerings.
 The schools’ dual degree program, for example, allows a student to earn a Master of Divinity degree concurrently with either a Master of Business Administration in Economic Development or a Master of Arts in International Development.
-This unique program prepares men and women to bring both spiritual healing and meaningful economic aid to the some of the world’s poorest areas.
+This unique program prepares men and women to bring both spiritual healing and meaningful economic aid to some of the world’s poorest areas.

 When the two institutions reunited in 2004, Eastern Baptist Theological Seminary became the Seminary of Eastern University.